BioDataFuse/pyBiodatafuse/README.md

 To know more about the package, read our documentation [here](https://pybiodatafuse.readthedocs.io/en/latest/index.html).

+## Creating your own graph

+To generate your own graph, check out our tutorial notebook [in examples](examples).

 <!-- ### Command Line Interface

 The pyBiodatafuse command line tool is automatically installed.
 It can